amacgregor/allanmacgregor/src/pages/articles/2014-03-08-magento-hackathon-2014/index.md

 ---
-title: "Magento Online Hackathon 2014"
+title: 'Magento Online Hackathon 2014'
-date: "2014-03-08"
+date: '2014-03-08'
 layout: post
 draft: false
-path: "/posts/magento-online-hackathon-2014"
+path: '/posts/magento-online-hackathon-2014'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Magento"
+  - 'Magento'
-    - "Programming"
+  - 'Programming'
-description: "This past weekend the Magento Community hosted the first Magento Online Hackathon, here is a quick recap of my experience."
+description: 'This past weekend the Magento Community hosted the first Magento Online Hackathon, here is a quick recap of my experience.'
 ---

 This past weekend the Magento Community hosted the first Magento Online Hackathon, here is a quick recap of my experience.

 ## The Community

 First and foremost a big shout out to the Magento Community, you guys are awesome.
 Very few other communities could and have organized themselves to run a Hackathon this size let alone an online one; It's truly amazing to see people from so many countries and in different timezones trying to work together.

 If anything at all was achieved in this event was to show that what makes Magento so unique and successful it's community and the people in it.

 ## The Hangouts